thtrieu/thtrieu.github.io/about.md

 ### Monologue

-I am an engineer from heart, which means I solve maths, read physics and do computer stuff.
+I'm an engineer from heart, which means I solve maths, read physics and do computer stuff.
 Fortunately, my outdoor activities is not that dull.
-I traveled as far as the Scandinavies and Singapore for student leadership conferences (side note, my social awkwardness is incurable).
+I traveled as far as the Scandinavies and Southeast Asia for leadership conferences (side note, my social awkwardness is still incurable).

 Did a couple of AI-related internships in different labs as far apart as Eastern Canada and Western Japan.
 Still counting.
 Projects are as diverse as _Data mining_, _Natural Language Processing_, and _Computer Vision_. _Deep Learning_ is the tool of use (still improving on it though).